 - 3.7.1 Jurisdictional proponents shall not seek credit for the same GHG emission reductions under the VCS Program and another GHG crediting program.
-Jurisdictional programs issuing GHG credits under both the VCS Program and another GHG program shall comply with the rules and requirements set out in the JNR Registration and Issuance Process. - 3.7.2 Jurisdictional proponents shall not seek credit for GHG emission reductions credited to lower-level activities.
-They shall deduct from their net GHG benefit (i.e., the total change in GHG emissions with respect to the registered FREL minus leakage) any GHG emission reductions achieved or anticipated during the same period by all projects and lower-level jurisdictional programs that encompass the same jurisdictional boundary (i.e., covering the same or overlapping area(s), carbon pools and GHG sources) as set out in Section 3.18.6. - 3.7.3 To prevent double counting, any GHG emission reductions achieved or anticipated by non-forest carbon projects within the geographic boundary of the jurisdictional program that include activities that reduce pressure on forests (e.g., fuel efficient cookstove projects) shall be deducted from the net GHG benefit of the jurisdiction.
+Jurisdictional programs issuing GHG credits under both the VCS Program and another GHG program shall also comply with the rules and requirements set out in the JNR Registration and Issuance Process. - 3.7.2 To prevent double counting, any GHG emission reductions achieved or anticipated by non-forest carbon projects within the geographic boundary of the jurisdictional program that include activities that reduce pressure on forests (e.g., fuel efficient cookstove projects) shall be deducted from the net GHG benefit of the jurisdiction.
 This applies to any such projects under any GHG program.